When psychiatrist Ian Stevenson began investigating the children who speak of past lives, there were phenomena waiting for him that he didn’t expect.

 There was no description in court of how Bhimsen and Bhism were murdered, because there were no third party witnesses.

-So when Ramoo and Rajoo said they had been lured into the neighbours’ house for a proposed reconciliation, then a group of men who had been hidden when they entered set upon them, they were beaten and stuffed into sacks, etc, this was a completely new story to the local community and attracted a lot of attention.
+Ramoo and Rajoo were born 4 months after the murders.
+When they began to talk about how ‘they’ had been lured into the neighbours’ house for a proposed reconciliation, then a group of men who had been hidden when they entered set upon them, they were beaten and stuffed into sacks, etc, this was a completely new story to the local community and attracted a lot of attention.

 Bhimsen and Bhism had been known for their bravery, so it was not implausible that they would have entered the house.